This is one time the crew of New York actually did something right.

 I don't believe we're not winning.

-You're you're talking about defeat them as in FINIE over it's up and done with.
+You're talking about defeat them as in Fini over it's up and done with.

-To the degree to which it is possible, there it there shouldn't be any wavering on this point.
+To the degree to which it is possible, there shouldn't be any wavering on this point.

-It is uh the the conduct of terrorists, and I'm gonna tell you straight, I'm a liberal, okay?
+And I'm going to tell you straight, I'm a liberal, okay?

-And frankly, I think that when uh the Iraqi government tried to kill the former President Bush, to my mind that was sufficient reason right there to remove that regime.
+And frankly, I think that when the Iraqi government tried to kill the former President Bush, to my mind, that was sufficient reason right there to remove that regime.

 That's completely unacceptable.

-But uh uh what I'm saying is this it shouldn't be this is not something that should be wavered about or negotiated about or hemmed and hawed about.
+But What I'm saying is it shouldn't be, this is not something that should be wavered about or negotiated about or hemmed and haught about.

-There should be no doubt the United States is in so far superior militarily that no one they shouldn't have to pass on responsibility or or even consider it.
+There should be no doubt the United States is so far superior militarily that no one, they shouldn't have to pass on responsibility or even consider it.

-If you then you know what you're you're you you almost fall into a um uh d fit of description when I was discussing the CNN poll that shows forty percent of the people dissatisfied with the Iraq war, I opine that it may be that we're pussyfooting around too much that a lot of Americans don't understand how a bunch of un you know uh ununiformed uh helterskelter nomads filtering in from Syria and Iran can give us such trouble.
+When I was discussing the CNN poll that shows 40% of the people dissatisfied with the Iraq war, I opined that it may be that we're pussyfooting around too much, that a lot of Americans don't understand how a bunch of ununiformed helter-skelter nomads filtering in from Syria and Iran can give us such trouble.

 And they're probably getting impatient.